 The interactive review of the data can be broken down into two subcategories.
-First, map features must be verified that they match the original source QC Technicians:
+First, map features must be verified that they match the original source maps.
+Editors queue through every piece of annotation and compare the text content with the original source.
+Computer software will not find errors such as a "5" on a paper source captured incorrectly as a "6" in the digital database.
+This must be verified by visual inspection.

+QC Technicians: